liwenjie119/curl-boringssl-android/README.md

 NDK=android_ndk_version_you_want_to_use
 export HOST_TAG=see_this_table_for_info # https://developer.android.com/ndk/guides/other_build_systems#overview
-export MIN_SDK_VERSION=21 # or any version you want (dependent on the ndk version - keep 21 if in doubt)
+export MIN_SDK_VERSION=21 # or any version you want (dependent on the ndk version - keep 21 if in doubt) export STATIC=false #Change to true for static binary - note that there will be less features then with dynamic export ARCH="arm arm64 x86 x64" # Remove ones you don't want to compile
 ```
 chmod +x ./build.sh
 ./build.sh